-Green Boxes are self-contained teaching kits that provide educators with a unit of lesson plans along with all of the supplies necessary to conduct each activity.
-Every box employs active learning strategies to engage students in hands-on projects that foster critical thinking and problem solving skills.
-These standards-based lessons are designed to enhance student literacy in various STEM subject areas, from water conservation in the Desert Southwest to the environmental impact associated with natural resource extraction.
+Green Boxes are self-contained teaching kits that provide educators with two or more weeks worth of lesson plans along with all of the supplies necessary to conduct each activity.
+Every box uses active learning strategies to engage students in hands-on projects that foster critical thinking and problem-solving skills.
+These lessons are designed to enhance student literacy in various STEM subject areas, from water conservation in the Desert Southwest to the environmental impact associated with natural resource extraction.
 Best of all, this resource is offered FREE of cost to any formal or informal educator in Nevada!

 Rent.
 Teach.
 Repeat.

 3. Return and get another!
-Not only can Green Boxes be rented free of charge, but they are conveniently delivered right to your school.
+Not only can Green Boxes/STEM Kits be rented free of charge, but they are conveniently delivered right to your school.
 Once your reservation period has expired, simply pack up the kit and send it back to us.

 What are Green Boxes?

 Green Boxes are traveling teaching kits that encompass instructional material focusing on applied science, 21st century technology, environmental science and STEM topic areas.
 Each kit provides educators with detailed lesson plans, consumable and non-consumable materials and a variety of teaching aids (e.g. worksheets, game pieces, etc.).